-I use an A-Maze-N smoke tube when cold smoking.
+I use a smoke tube when cold smoking.
 It gives me perfect control over the temperature and produces consistent smoke.
-I buy wood pellets and stuff the tube completely, then light one end.
-The tube stays lit for a few hours, perfect for smoking cheese.
+I buy wood pellets (I used apple) and fill the tube completely, then light one end.
+The tube stays lit for a few hours, perfect for smoking cheese or anything else that doesn’t need higher heat.
 I highly recommend it.
 It’s also great for adding smoke flavor to dishes being cooked on a gas grill.

 The first thing I made with smoked Velvetta was, of course, macaroni and cheese!